Beautiful beach sunset in Lisbon

 At last, after having a great time in the capital of Portugal and it´s outskirts, we have somehow come to realize why.
 If you have had the fortune of scanning the horizon from any of the astonishing spots in Portugal, the reason is probably black and white for you.
 There should be nothing further to add.
 However, if you have not, we are eager to tell you how amazed you are going to be.

 We must admit that before our intense experience there, we were taking the rumors of Portugal having the most beautiful sunsets in the world with a bean of shot.
-We can´t believe how wrong we were.
+But we can´t believe how wrong we were.
 We reckon we might have taken around 3,000 pictures at dusk, and if that does not support the travelers´ lore, we don´t know what will.
 Yes, we have ended up eating humble pie and we are more than happy about it.

 Finding the best Lisbon beaches in Costa da Caparica